 • As indicated above, South Florida is notable for its unique and varying mosaic of ethnic communities and cultural groups.
-The region's patients, families and students include
+The region's patients, families and students include new immigrants, assimilated immigrants and established Florida residents.
+Minority and

-Accordingly, our goals include developing global health and bioethics professionals and leaders with special skills in providing cross-cultural and international health care, and advancing social justice on behalf of underserved communities.
+Accordingly, our goals include developing physicians and researchers with special skills in providing cross-cultural and international health care, and advancing social justice on behalf of underserved communities.
 The COM can uniquely draw on and partner with "bridge communities" whose members may originate from overseas, but now reside either temporarily or permanently in South Florida.